PIE construction site accident: Contractor recently fined over workplace fatality in 2015

 SINGAPORE: The construction company involved in the collapse of an uncompleted viaduct near the Pan-Island Expressway (PIE) on Friday (Jul 14) – leaving one dead and 10 injured – was just earlier this week fined over a safety lapse that resulted in the death of another worker in 2015.

-Or Kim Peow (OKP) Contractors had been contracted by the Land Transport Authority (LTA) to construct a viaduct from the Tampines Expressway (TPE) to the PIE (westbound) and Upper Changi Road East.
+Construction firm Or Kim Peow (OKP) had been contracted by the Land Transport Authority (LTA) to build a viaduct from the Tampines Expressway (TPE) to the PIE (westbound) and Upper Changi Road East.

 The project, with a contract value of more than S$94.6 million, was awarded to OKP in 2015.
-Work on the viaduct started in November 2015 and was expected to be completed by November 2019.
+Work on the viaduct started in November that year and was expected to be completed by November 2019.

 On Tuesday (Jul 11), the construction firm and one of its supervisors were convicted and fined over safety lapses at a work site under the Yio Chu Kang Flyover on Sep 22, 2015.
 One worker died and three suffered fractures and contusions after they fell 6.4m to the ground when a platform they were working on gave way.